 the Simulate using parameter appear on all MATLAB

 System block dialog boxes.)

-The Delay block from the System Identification for an FIR System Using MATLAB System Blocks example uses a System object that draws the dialog box using the default mapping.
+The Delay block from the example model snippet uses a System object that draws the dialog box using the default mapping.
 This block has one input and one output.

 This block uses a System object that has direct feedthrough set to false (nondirect feedthrough).
 This setting means that the System object does not directly use the input to compute the output, enabling the model to use this block safely in a feedback system without introducing an algebraic loop.
 For more information on nondirect feedthrough, see Use System Objects in Feedback Loops.